Skip to main content

 Here are some of the key ways a theft attorney can defend you:

-- Raising doubt about criminal intent.
-Your lawyer may argue you did not intend to deprive the owner or reasonably believed you had consent permanently.
+• Raising doubt about criminal intent.
+Your Minnesota Criminal Defense Attorneys may argue you did not intend to deprive the owner or reasonably believed you had consent permanently.

-- Negotiating with the prosecution.
-Your lawyer may be able to get charges reduced or dismissed through plea negotiations.
+• Negotiating with the prosecution.
+Your theft lawyers in MN may be able to get charges reduced or dismissed through plea negotiations.

-- Advocating for mitigating factors at sentencing.
-Your lawyer will highlight facts about your background and the circumstances of the alleged offense.
+• Advocating for mitigating factors at sentencing.
+Your Minnesota Criminal Defense Attorneys will highlight facts about your background and the circumstances of the alleged offense.

 Theft covers a wide range of offenses with varying penalties in Minnesota.
 So, building an effective defense requires a nuanced approach tailored to your specific case.